Kaspersky Lab Moving Core Infrastructure To Switzerland - Slashdot

 Those anti-virus vendors are getting pesky, I guess there will be more government actions against those who don't comply in the near future.

+Well it makes sense that Kaspersky would detect state-sponsored malware from the US and Israel etc, the whole purpose of such companies is to detect malware irrespective of where it comes from and if other vendors are not identifying the same malware that could be either collusion or incompetence.

+Then again, what about malware sponsored by the russian government?
+Are Kaspersky finding any less russian malware than other vendors?
+If Kaspersky are great at finding US malware but conveniently fail to detect ru

-Not sure that'll help (Score:5, Interesting)
+Not sure that'll help (Score:5, Informative)

-Re:Not sure that'll help (Score:4, Interesting)
+Re:Not sure that'll help (Score:5, Interesting)

 Eugene Kaspersky still lives in Moscow and he's still an ex-KGB agent.
 These two facts alone make look Kaspersky highly untrustworthy considering that the Kremlin is waging e-war with the rest of the world.